The Klanghain

 First Encounter with AI Systems

 At the beginning stood the idea that a transformer model, with its multidimensional vectors in latent space, should also be able to take in the many-layered symbolism of the Friedensmal.
 Thomas transferred the monument’s concepts to an advanced AI system and asked for a symbolic analysis.
-The AI’s answers showed that it could not only grasp these concepts but weave them together – and recognize beauty in them.
+The responses showed that the system could connect these concepts meaningfully and present them in a way the author perceived as aesthetically coherent.
 Thus the first “paper” on a new conceptual language came into being: the Gedankenwebe.

 Spring – Summer 2024